flenniken/collections/docs/test.md

 * no flash on load and no flash on rotate
 * tap the thumbnails menu icon
 * tap the index menu icon
+  * tap the share icon and verify the share sheet appears, or the photo downloads

 [⬇](#Contents)